 The Asus laptop came with a built-in windows 10 home operating system, so I didn’t want to wipe that off and install an Ubuntu in it.

-The only issue with dual boot is that, you can only use one operating system at a time.
-Either windows or Ubuntu, I also made sure to install Ubuntu desktop with 200GB of storage.
+The only issue with the dual boot is that you can only use one operating system at a time.
+Either Windows or Ubuntu, I also made sure to install Ubuntu desktop with 250GB of storage.

 Step2.
 Install Gns3 services on Ubuntu.